Photo: Competitors in Somerset ASA 2017 Synchro Championships with their awards.

 The club has open membership for swimmers from 16 years of age so if you, or anyone you know, are considering studying at the University of Bath, Bath Spa University, Bath College, or even simply live within travelling distance, please do not hesitate to make contact.

-The Teachers / Coaches are volunteers and hold ASA Synchro Teachers and Examiners qualifications.
+The Teachers / Coaches are volunteers and hold Swim England Synchro Teachers and Examiners qualifications.